xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 ### 5_plot_graph

 Code for laying out and plotting variation-distance graphs.
 Uses output from [3_get_graph_data](#3getgraphdata).

-#### *get_precomputed_layout.py*

-Precomputes the layout for groups of experiments by taking the union of all sequences in all input experiments and laying them out.
-This allows experiments with the same reference sequence to have the same coordinates for the same sequence.
-All experiments should have the same window reference sequence and be individual (not comparison) experiments.
-There are multiple possible layouts:
+For more information about how the vertex sizes, vertex colors, edges, and layouts are computed please see the [publication](#citation).

+A brief description of the layouts:

 * radial: Arranges vetices in a radial grid around the reference sequence.
 Insertion (deletion) vertices are placed above (below) the reference sequence.
 Heuristics are used to improve aesthesics of vertex placement, though this may not easily egeneralize to new data.